 Seriously, I have a bag full of goodies that can help kiddos focus.
 Feel free to bring your own candy items, but nothing that stains, smarties are my all time favorite.

 Don't tell kids to smile.
 We are going to have fun and make this a game.

 When trying to get a toddler to smile, if you standing 10 feet away from me, it's an odd energy.
 I might be asking you to play peek-a boo behind my back, dance silly or make funny faces with me.
 Often just laughing yourself is enough to draw out a beautiful smile.

 When it comes to photographing youngsters, I love when parents bring their favorite (smallish) toy to our shoot.
 How fun to have a beautiful image holding their favorite toy.

 Kids can sense worry and stress and it rubs off on them.
-Really, don't worry, I have 4 crazy wonderful kiddos of my own, and have photographer thousands of children, I will capture beautiful images.
+Really, don't worry, I have 4 crazy wonderful kiddos of my own, and have photographed thousands of children, we will capture beautiful images.